 Amazing Madagascar!
-Photography & Film Making Safari
+Photography Safari 2020 & 2021

-Also booking 2021
+Also booking now for 2021

 Tour leader: Trai Anfield - award winning wildlife photographer, film maker, travel writer and broadcaster

-"Pack All Your Lenses & All Your Senses!"
+"Pack Versatile Lenses & All Your Senses!"

 No matter where else you've travelled, you won't have encountered many of the species we will photograph here in this complex island ecosystem.
 Madagascar's isolation over the millennia has allowed evolution to branch and create unique mammal, reptile, insect and bird life that you just can't encounter anywhere else, as well as the unique flora they rely on to survive.